 Chasing sales targets is the closest thing to the punishment of Sisyphus in modern times.
 Pushing that boulder up the hill day after day only to find at the end of every quarter the hill has got steeper as new targets are set.
 It takes a robust sort to grind it out.
-Roz Cawood, head of sales at Masthaven, fits the bill.
-Consistently the lender’s top performing sales person within the short term lending division, colleagues attribute her success to “hard work, determination and dedication”.
+Roz Cawood, director of sales at Hope Capital, fits the bill.
+Consistently a top performing sales person within short term lending, colleagues attribute her success to “hard work, determination and dedication”.

 Roz took tenacity to heart early on in her career in part because she had to.
 The first bank she worked for turned her down for their management trainee scheme.
 “They said I’d be married in a few years and would then probably want to have kids,” she recalls, a stark reminder some employers think hiring a woman in a senior role will pose challenges – “thankfully times have changed, mostly”, she says.

 The early knock back has done little to dent her ambition.
-Roz has been supporting Masthaven’s business development team for over five years, and as part of the sales leadership team is responsible for leading and developing Masthaven’s network of brokers, and helping to drive education around bridging finance.
+Prior to joining Hope Capital, Roz had been supporting Masthaven’s business development team for over five years, and as part of the sales leadership team was responsible for leading and developing Masthaven’s network of brokers, and helping to drive education around bridging finance.
 Each one of them big roles.
 Before that she was busy at significant names LendInvest and Legal & General.

 Joshing is part and parcel of sales culture and some wags may suggest Masthaven, known for its very low rates, is an easy place to sell.
 But the lender says rates have had to fall to counter a huge rise in competition in bridging, where the choice for the bridging broker has never before been so rich, and securing deals as tough as ever.
 “Roz has covered the existing Masthaven relationships with her brokers with the utmost professionalism, but it is her ability to garner and maintain new relationships in an ultra tough and competitive region that sets her apart from others,” says colleague Richard Deacon.